Yunying/Yunying_Star/GameDesignDoc.md

 4. **Car**

 	The `Car` will appear from the left of the window with a pre-determined time interval.
 	It will move horizontally.
-The player has to press `Space` to make the `Girl` jump to avoid the car.
+The player has to press `W` to make the `Girl` jump to avoid the car.
 	If not jump, the girl will lose 300 points.
 	When points is below 0, she will lose a life.
 	When the difficulty level goes up, the car will move faster and thus more difficult to avoid.